 Step 6: OS Deployment and Feature Updates

 OS Deployment and Feature Updates is the sixth step in our recommended deployment process wheel covering Windows 10 OS deployment, upgrades and Feature Updates.
-To see the full desktop deployment process, visit the Modern Desktop Deployment Center.
+To see the full desktop deployment process, visit the Desktop Deployment Center.

 If you’ve been following the deployment process wheel till now, you’ve at least partially completed the steps for device and app readiness, prepared your infrastructure, configured and collected app packages, have a plan in place for migrating user files and configuring default settings as well as have plans for retaining your existing security controls and perhaps deploying new ones.

 Now we’ve arrived at the stage where you’re putting all these pieces together to automate as much as you can to install Windows 10 and Office 365 ProPlus, along with the necessary drivers, apps and whatever else is needed.

 Ultimately, the best measure of success with an OS deployment is meeting user expectations and avoiding disruptions in their work.
 And in this step, you’ll start testing and deploying to pilot users as part of a phased deployment.
 And one tip here, before you broaden deployment, you’ll need to skip ahead to step 8 on our deployment process wheel – User Communications and Training to make sure users are informed and prepared for changes coming their way and that you can measure your roll-out pace with continuous validation using Phased Deployment.

 Windows Imaging Process

 Most organizations use the process of PC imaging to configure and capture a clone of Windows, including a base set of a few standard apps installed, or an even a thinner image with only application runtimes and updates.
 The best way to do this is using a virtual machine for this process to avoid any unexpected driver-related compatibility issues and for automation purposes.